IbrahimMoftah329/Capstone/README_2.md

 ## How to run/setup the project

-Follow these steps to set up and run the project:
-(Contact Admin to ensure you aquire the ENV file)
+Follow these steps to set up and run the project and contact Admin to ensure you aquire the ENV file!

 ### 1. Clone the Repository